A Guide to Filoli Historic House and Garden in California

 When I visited in June, the Rose Garden was in full bloom and one of the most crowded areas on the property!

-If you don’t want to miss the rose bloom, visit between May and September.
+If you want to see the roses at their best, visit between May and September.

 Visit the High Place